 Criminal Defamation of the Head of State

-Defaming the German president publicly or through the media is a criminal offence under Art.
+Disparaging the German president publicly or through the media is a criminal offence under Art.
 90 of the German Criminal Code.
 It carries a potential sentence of three months to five years in prison.
 The punishment may be mitigated in less serious cases, but the minimum punishment is increased to six months in prison if the defamation was an intentional act and was aimed at harming the president’s reputation or “intentionally supports efforts against the continued existence of the Federal Republic of Germany or against its constitutional principles”.

 Criminal Defamation of the State and its Symbols

 Insulting or maliciously expressing contempt toward Germany or one of its states or its constitutional order; or toward the colours, flag, coat of arms of Germany or of a German state is a criminal offence under Art.
 90a of the German Criminal Code.
-The punishment is a or imprisonment for up to three years.
+The penalty is a fine or imprisonment for up to three years.

 Furthermore, Art.
-90b of the Criminal Code prohibits defaming the constitutional organs of the German state (the Bundesrat (federal council), the Bundestag (Federal Parliament), the federal government and the federal constitutional court) or similar organs of a federal state “in a manner detrimental to the respect for the state” which “thereby intentionally supports efforts against the continued existence of [Germany] or its constitutional principles”.
-The punishment is imprisonment from three months to five years and, at the court’s discretion, the possible suspension of civil rights and the right to practice one’s profession.
+90b of the Criminal Code prohibits disparaging the constitutional organs of the German state (the Bundesrat (federal council), the Bundestag (Federal Parliament), the federal government and the federal constitutional court) or similar organs of a federal state “in a manner detrimental to the respect for the state” which “thereby intentionally supports efforts against the continued existence of [Germany] or its constitutional principles”.
+The penalty is imprisonment from three months to five years and, at the court’s discretion, the possible suspension of civil rights and the right to practice one’s profession.